Outright monetary transactions (OMTs)

 First and second covered bond purchase programmes (CBPP and CBPP2)

 The objective of the two covered bond purchase programmes was partly to help ease financing conditions for credit institutions and enterprises and improve market liquidity in important segments of the market for private debt securities.
 The European Central Bank published a first “Decision on the implementation of the covered bond purchase programme (ECB/2009/16)” on 2 July 2009, setting out the basic rules for the covered bond purchase programme (CBPP), which was launched in July 2009 and concluded in June 2010.
-In October 2011, the Governing Council of the ECB decided to conduct another covered bond purchase programme (CBPP2), which was launched in November 2011.
+In October 2011, the ECB Governing Council decided to conduct a second covered bond purchase programme (CBPP2), which was launched in November 2011.
 The relevant “Decision on the implementation of the second covered bond purchase programme (ECB/2011/17)” was published on 3 November 2011.
 CBPP2 was terminated on 31 October 2012.
 The Eurosystem intends to hold the securities in both CBPP portfolios to maturity.